ibm-cloud-architecture/tabular-terraform/README.md

 - Terraformer handles the creation of Terraform syntax leaving the user to focus on the creation of simple spreadsheet data that is used by Terraformer in creating the Terraform files.
 - For new Terraform users, Terraformer helps to get on the Terraform bandwagon by using and learning Terraform without focusing on the Terraform syntax.
 - For experienced Terraform users, Terraformer helps to expedite the implementation of Terraform, or Terraformer can used to expedite specific parts of a Terraform implementation such as the rules for ACLs and Security Groups.
-- Terraformer is provided with no formal support and the format is subject to change.
+- Terraformer is provided with no formal support but problems can be reported by opening a GitHub issue.
-- Report problems informally by opening a GitHub issue.
+- Spreadsheet format is subject to change but a future consideration is to migrate sheets when format changes are required for resource or other changes.

 # Example